Salmandabbakuti/superfluid-stream-gated-jwt/README.md

 ## Roadmap:

-- [ ] Create a standalone npm package for the Superfluid stream gating function with in-built token verfication functionality.
+- [x] Create a standalone npm package for the Superfluid stream gating function with in-built token verfication functionality.
+Check out the package [super-jwt](https://www.npmjs.com/package/super-jwt)
 - [ ] Add more example integrations with various app frameworks such as React, Nextjs, Nodejs(Server-side).
 - [ ] Add support for more Ethereum networks and improve error handling